maylands-rotary/rotary/Constitution.md

 5. **RI:** Rotary International.

-6. **Satellite club:** A potential club whose members shall also be members (when applicable): of this club.
+6. **Satellite club (when applicable):** A potential club whose members shall also be members of a club.

 7. **Year:** The twelve-month period which begins on 1 July.